 Matthew Polenzani and Joyce DiDonato/Photo: Todd Rosenberg

-Mozart’s penultimate opera “La clemenza di Tito” (“The clemency of Titus”) is at long last, finally coming into its own.
+Mozart’s penultimate opera, “La clemenza di Tito” (“The Clemency of Titus”), is finally coming into its own.
 A work overflowing with the mature Mozart at his very best, “clemenza” was completed and premiered less than three months before his death at the height of his creative genius.

 Photo: Todd Rosenberg